j624364/asca-rust/doc-cli.md

 Commands:
-    asca    Convert a word file and rule file into an asca-web json file json    Convert a json file into separate word and rule files
+    asca    Convert a word file and rule file into an asca-web json file json    Convert a json file into separate word and rule files tag     Convert a tag within a config file into an asca-web json file

 usage: asca conv asca [-w | --words <path>] [-r | --rules <path>] [-o | --output <path>]